wenxpan/cat-diet-api/README.md

 Relationships:

-- Many-to-many relationship between foods and ingredients: A food can contain many ingredients, and an ingredient can be included in many foods.
+- Many-to-many relationship between foods and ingredients: A food can contain many or no ingredients, and an ingredient can be included in many or no foods.
 This is reflected in the join table food_ingredients below.

 ### Join table - food_ingredients